 - Cot and highchair on request

 - Shop and pub 300 yards

-- Please note: The back garden at this property is very steep and is not considered suitable for sitting or playing in.
+- Please note: The back garden is very steep and is not considered suitable for sitting or playing in.

 Note: This property has a Good Housekeeping bond of £200.

 From the lush green farmlands of the Borders to the ruggedness of the Highlands, the Scots are proud of their land and identity.
 Scotland also has some of Britain's best beaches with glorious stretches of clean sand over which to roam.